Partitioned tables and indexes

-Prior to SQL Server 2016 (13.x) SP1, partitioned tables and indexes were not available in every edition of SQL Server.
-For a list of features supported by the editions of SQL Server, see Editions and supported features of SQL Server 2016.
+Prior to SQL Server 2016 (13.x) SP1, partitioned tables and indexes weren't available in every edition of SQL Server.
+For a list of features supported by the editions of SQL Server, see Editions and supported features of SQL Server 2022.
 Partitioned tables and indexes are available in all service tiers of Azure SQL Database and Azure SQL Managed Instance.

 Table partitioning is also available in dedicated SQL pools in Azure Synapse Analytics, with some syntax differences.
 Learn more in Partitioning tables in dedicated SQL pool.

 The database engine supports up to 15,000 partitions by default.
 In versions earlier than SQL Server 2012 (11.x), the number of partitions was limited to 1,000 by default.

 Benefits of partitioning

 Partitioning large tables or indexes can have the following manageability and performance benefits.